dan-weaver/alext/src/pages/issues/infrastructure.md

 ## Developing forward-looking transportation and other infrastructure

 We need infrastructure that creates more transportation choices for residents as our region grows.
-This investment will create jobs, bolster our regional economy, increase daily productivity, and improve quality of life.
-Houstonians know that we need to get our people to work on time and can move the goods we produce here in Houston out to the rest of the world.
-Houstonians want transportation options, a trend that will only increase as more young people return or move to Houston.
+This investment will create jobs, bolster our regional economy, increase daily productivity, and improve our quality of life.
+Houstonians know that we need to get our people to work on time and move the goods we produce here in Houston out to the rest of the world.

-In Congress, Alex will push for forward-looking investments in transportation, as well as other infrastructure plans that create the kind of system that will benefit the Houston area throughout the 21st century.
-He will also work to make sure that we are doing everything we can from the federal level to address flooding issues in the region.
+In Congress, Alex will push for forward-looking investments in transportation as well as other infrastructure plans that create the kind of system that will benefit the Houston area throughout the 21st century.
+He will also work to make sure that we are doing everything we can at the federal level to address flooding issues in the region.

 ### Increasing transportation options